meetks/R_PI-Traffic-Counter/README.md

   http://www.instructables.com/id/portable-9V-to-5V-battery/

+  Correction: Later you can use the 5V line from GPIO itself.

   R_PI is very sensitive to amount of the current coming to the board.
 Make sure you are getting 700mA at least.
 We had a problem with one of the microUSB chargers used, make sure you use a good charger.